TVasantha02/Audio_Blackmail_Detection/README.md

 # Audio_Blackmail_Detection

-## you can run the code using the coomand
+## you can run the code using the command
   streamlit run bmail.py